mrmilu/front_web_mrmilu/README.md

 ### Usage

-Add [yalc](https://github.com/wclr/yalc) to your computer if you don't already have it
+Add [yalc](https://github.com/wclr/yalc) local repository to your computer if you don't already have it

 ```shell
 yarn global add yalc